Ovcharska Salata

 5. 05

-Arrange the quartered eggs elegantly on top of the cheese layer and scatter the fresh parsley.
-Bring the bowl to the table as is, allowing guests to dig through the snowy cheese down to the juicy vegetables below.
+Bring the bowl to the table exactly as it is, serving alongside a stiff pour of rakia or crisp white wine, and let your guests dig through the snowy cheese down to the juicy, marinated vegetables below.

 Notes